polettif/proporz/README.md

 - [disprr](https://github.com/pierzgal/disprr) Examine Disproportionality of Apportionment Methods.

 #### Why another package?
-Mainly because I wanted to implement biproportional appointment in base R as an exercise.
+Mainly because I wanted to implement biproportional apportionment in base R as an exercise.
 I'm aware that the other packages provide more methods or better analysis.
 However, biproprtional apportionment is missing from the other pure R packages and RBazi needs rJava with an accompanying jar.